YuriSoftworks/Instagram-AI-Image-Caption-Maker-Frontend/README.md

 ## Star This Project

 If this project helps you, please star it.
 Stars and shares help more creators discover a privacy-first caption generator.

+## GitHub SEO Checklist

+- Add GitHub Topics: `instagram`, `caption-generator`, `ai`, `blip`, `gemini`, `gemma`, `nextjs`, `react`, `tailwindcss`, `fastapi`.
+- Write a concise repo description with primary keywords.
+- Upload a strong Social preview image (see Screenshots).
+- Keep README updated with clear Features, Demo, and Screenshots.
+- Share the repo on X/LinkedIn/Reddit and cross-link from your backend repo.
+- Pin the repo to your GitHub profile for extra visibility.